 Certainly, it will be difficult getting used to not having an endless supply of rubbish programming spread out over nearly 50 channels, but once I remember how much I used to enjoy the simplicity of my own company, I’m sure I will be celebrating the severed cords!

 As of the 1st of August, I will be cable-less.
-Stay tuned for a post about the insanity it causes me when I realize how boring life is without the time-sucking television vortex!
+Stay tuned for a post about the insanity it causes me when I realise how boring life is without the time-sucking television vortex!

 Of course, it hasn’t escaped my mind that I will be saving $49.67 each month.
 That’s $596.04 a year!
-Yep, that will be a nice little addition to my very meager savings account.
+Yep, that will be a nice little addition to my very meagre savings account.